phac-nml/irida-galaxy-importer/README.md

 #### Generating Code Coverage Reports:

-Install pytest-cov:
+First install pytest-cov:

 ```
 pip install pytest-cov
 ```

-To generate a html line by line code coverage report for a file, for example for `irida_import.py`, navigate to `$GALAXY_ROOT/tools/irida_import` and then invoke:
+Then, to generate a html line by line code coverage report for a file--for example for `irida_import.py`--navigate to `$GALAXY_ROOT/tools/irida_import` and then invoke:

 ```bash
 py.test --cov=irida_import.py --cov-report=html